apioo/psx/doc/command.rst

 A command is a piece of code which takes some arguments and executes a specific task.
 By slitting up your code in commands you can execute specific tasks of your application later.
+You can see a command like an controller but without the request/response context.
 A command can be executed from the command line or from an controller/command.
 I.e. if you have a command which sends an email if an payment process was successful you could execute this command directly from the controller and also from an cron in order to complete missing payments.
+In contrast to an symfony command an psx command was not designed for cli that means you can not access user input.
+All settings which the command needs must be available in the parameters.

 Usage
 -----